lzim/teampsd/resources/training_guides/github/github_draft.md

 ---

 # GitHub
-TeamPSD's main platform for project tracking is GitHub with the extension of [ZenHub](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd?hl=en-US) for project management.
+TeamPSD's main platform for project tracking is GitHub + the extension of [ZenHub](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd?hl=en-US) for project management.

 We :heart: GitHub for sharing the same commitment and values in having a free and open science workflow.